 What makes a successful customer-based initiative tick?
-Over the last two decades, our consultants have spent countless hours helping companies in a wide range of industries in their efforts to implement customer-based strategies.
+Over the last three decades, our consultants have helped companies in a wide range of industries in their efforts to implement customer-based strategies.
 One of the most frequent questions we hear is: “What do successful customer-driven companies have in common?”
 In our experience, when a firm launches a successful customer-focused initiative, it’s likely to be characterized by the following traits:

 2. The firm is comfortable with long-term business results.
 It’s careful not to allow the push for quarterly results to overshadow its business investment rationale or its internal operations.

 3. The customer-based initiative is sponsored by senior executives.
 The firm will have a specific project manager accountable and responsible for executing the plan.
-And the customer-based initiative won’t be the first set of process changes the firm has managed in this way, either.
+And the customer-based initiative won’t be the first set of process changes the firm has managed in this way.

 4. The firm demonstrates a commitment to the initiative by communicating its launch plan both internally and externally.
 As the initiative moves forward, reporting capabilities and a vehicle to communicate successes are crucial for building and sustaining momentum.

 7. The firm identifies internal stakeholders who can act as key disseminators of the customer-based vision.
-The search for stakeholders will be carried out not just among employees, but among customers as well.
+The search for stakeholders is carried out among employees and customers.